 Once you have entered all your details in the online application form for SEBI Grade A Officer, and completed the uploading part too, you will be asked to submit the application fee and if you fail to do that, your application will not be considered complete and the submission of the form will not be possible.

-The expected ‘Application Fees/Intimation Charges’ for SEBI Grade ‘A’ shall be as follows:
+The ‘Application Fees/Intimation Charges’ for SEBI Grade ‘A’ 2020 are as follows:

 |Category of Applicant||Amount of Fee (Non-refundable)|